LaTeX, an Introduction

 Basics

-Creating a simple LaTeX document could not be any simpler.
-Similar to how you have to structure a HTML document, a basic LaTeX structure is required.
+Creating a simple LaTeX document is very straightforward.
+Similar to how you structure an HTML document, a basic LaTeX structure is required.

 \documentclass{article}